billy-paul1234/tmp/README.md

 # tmp
-Just learning to use git command
+Just learning how to use git for version control